An easy ricotta dessert that you blend right in your food processor. Only three ingredients, and it can be keto and low carb too!

 - 1 cup whole milk ricotta cheese (half of a 15 oz container)

-- 2 tablespoons honey, or a low carb sweetener*
+- 2 tablespoons honey or a sugar-free sweetener*

 - 1/2 teaspoon pure vanilla extract

 - Place the ingredients in your food processor bowl.